About Janice Bowles Hypnotherapy

 A Little More About My Story

 In my early twenties I worked for six months with the airline British Caledonian as ground staff.
-I had failed on my first application to British Airways due to lack of life experience but my dream was to be a stewardess, so I applied to British Airways the following year and in 1978 began 13 wonderful years travelling the world.
+As I had failed on my first application to British Airways due to lack of life experience, I re-applied to British Airways the following year and in 1978 began 13 wonderful years of travelling the world.

-I worked on many different aircraft and over four different fleets; short haul's Tridents 1, 2 and 3, then long haul 707's and VC10 (briefly as they were soon after decommissioned) the wonderful 747's, the Tristar and finally back to short haul and the 737's.
+During this time, I worked on many different aircraft and over four different fleets; short haul's Tridents 1, 2 and 3, then long haul 707's and VC10 (briefly as they were soon after decommissioned) the wonderful 747's, the Tristar and finally back to short haul and 737's.

-During this time, I obviously gained a lot of experience in dealing with people.
-There were times when I was challenged as to how to respond to aggressive individuals, stressed passengers and passengers fearful of flying.
-As a result, I became particularly interested in people behaviour, emotional responses and how I could best deal with it.
+During this time, I gained a lot of experience in dealing with people.
+There were times when I was challenged as to how to respond to stressed passengers and passengers fearful of flying.
+As a result, I became particularly interested in people behaviour, emotional responses and how to best deal with it.

 After about ten years with British Airways, I started to think about what I would do next in my career.
 I was interested in complementary therapies so I enrolled on a reflexology course, then trained in therapeutic massage, taking an ITEC Diploma and finally an Aromatherapy diploma.

 I did all this while I was still flying.
-With the opportunity to take my flying duties on a part-time basis, I set up my own therapeutic practice, which grew to become very successful.
+With the opportunity to take my flying duties on a part-time basis, I set up my own therapeutic practice, which become quite successful.

-In the New Year of 1991 I made my last short haul flight and night stop with plan to move to the ski resort of Valmorel in France later that month.
+Then everything changed!
+I decided to set off on a new venture in France.
+I had some new skills and a new relationship and in the New Year of 1991 I made my last short haul flight and moved to the ski resort of Valmorel La Belle later that month.

 Living in France was an amazing experience but it had been a very big change from everything I had known.
 Then sadly, my father passed away just three weeks after I left the UK.
-It was these events that sent me towards the path of depression and over time it marred my ability to enjoy it any longer.
+It was these events that triggered the depression I was to fall into.

-I had no idea about the depression that started creeping up on me but when I did become aware, I knew that I had to do something about it.
+At first, I wasn't even aware of the depression that started creeping up on me but when I did become aware, I knew that I had to do something about it.

 Back in the UK October 1994...